liweinan0423/liweinan0423.github.io/_posts/2015-08-28-build-a-blog-with-jekyll.md

 `YYYY` is a 4 digits number represents the `Year`; `MM` and `DD` is 2 digits number represents `Month` and `Day` accordingly; `TITLE` is the title is your post; `FORMAT` is the format in which you would like to write your post.
 Jekyll supports `markdown` and `texttile` as well as HTML out of the box, and I prefer the `markdown` format.

-# Get Your Blog Website Up and Running 启动博客网站
+# Get Your Blog Website Up and Running

 After you finish your fist post file, `cd` to the root folder of your blog project and type